Adriankhl/relativitization/README.md

 If you are working with Windows, you need to use the Windows-equivalent commands, such as changing `./gradlew` to `gradlew.bat`.

-You can run simulation for your model with command-line.
+You can run simulations of your model on the command line.
 Here is an example:
 `./simulations/src/main/kotlin/relativitization/abm/AllDefault.kt`.

 You can run the main function by: